Essential Flute Supply List for Beginners to Start Playing

 Playing in tune and keeping steady time are fundamental skills.
 Many beginners use a combined tuner and metronome device or apps on their phones.

-Tuner helps you check pitch and develop your ear
+Tuner helps you check pitch and develop your ear.

-Metronome keeps a consistent tempo during practice
+Metronome keeps a consistent tempo during practice.

 Practicing with these tools builds accuracy and rhythm control.